How to fix email configuration problems

-Use another mailbox you own to send a test email to the email address that has the issue.
+Step 1 - From a different inbox, send a test email to the email address that has the issue.

 From a different mailbox (your personal one for example), send a test email to the email address that has the configuration problem

 Wait 3 minutes max to make sure the email has enough time to land.